philipphenkel/docker-node-from-git/README.md

 Quick Start
 -----------

 Let's dockerize a small Node.js HTTP server that responds "Hello, world!" on port 8080.
-The Node server is available at `https://github.com/henkel/node-hello-world.git`
+The source code of the server is available at `https://github.com/henkel/node-hello-world.git`

 ```console
 docker run --rm -i -t -p 8080:8080 -e GIT_REPOSITORY=https://github.com/henkel/node-hello-world.git henkel/docker-node-from-git:latest
 ```

 That's all.
-At container start the git repository is cloned, `npm install` and `npm start` are executed with `NODE_ENV=production`.
+At each start of container the specified git repository will be cloned.
+Afterwards `npm install` and `npm start` will be executed with `NODE_ENV=production`.

 Environment Variables